Joshua-Usi/osw/README.md

 As of current browser specfications and to my knowledge.
 It is currently impossible to provide hardware tablet support for customisable area.
 However, tablets are currently supported as of osw!
 0.7.10b

 ### Will the PP and star rating systems be accurate?
-osw! will use an adapted version of the pp and star rating system from [ojsama](https://github.com/Francesco149/ojsama) by [Francesco149](https://github.com/Francesco149), it is the most accurate implementation, however it may deviate by ±0.03 stars
+osw! will use an adapted version of the pp and star rating system from [ojsama](https://github.com/Francesco149/ojsama) by [Francesco149](https://github.com/Francesco149), it is the most accurate implementation, however it is an old implementation and as accurate as the March 2021 PP star and PP system

 ### So and so feature does not work exactly the same as osu!, will you fix it?
 Some osu features are near impossible to emulate unless of course I were to deep dive into the lazer codebase, which I don't want to.
 Things such as HP and spinners work on custom algorithms that try to be as fair as possible